 Commonly called DHM, this compound is extracted from the oriental raisin tree and has long been used as a liver aid in East Asia.

 Brooks Powell, founder of Cheers Health, told us that the company’s supplements contain the highest 3rd-party tested levels of purified DHM per dose on the market.
-Research from 2012 shows that this compound increases the speed of alcohol metabolism and can reduce the severity of hangovers.
+Research shows that this compound increases the speed of alcohol metabolism and can reduce the severity of hangovers.
 We should note that this research was conducted on rats, not human participants.

 However, there’s a question as to whether a capsule is an appropriate way to take dihydromyricetin.